sarkar-rohan/DeepRL-NanoDegree/Project2/README_P2.md

 # Project 2: Continuous Control

 ## Reinforcement Learning Environment
+For this task we will be using the Reacher environment which has a double-jointed obotic arm that should move to target locations shown by the blue spheres.
+The goal of the agent is to maintain the position of the end-effector at the target location for as long as possible.

-For this project, an agent was trained using the DDPG algorithm.
+The agent was trained using the DDPG algorithm.

 The environment is a precompiled unity task which can be downloaded from :
 - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)